 - a Gentleman coat from beaux gosses for my man

-In the meantime, many other projects have come to mark my sewing year and finally, I more or less manage to always keep this pace of maximum 3 projects in progress.
+In the meantime, many other projects have marked my sewing year and in the end, I manage more or less to always keep this limit of a maximum of 3 projects in progress.

-At the time I am writing to you: I am busy with a coat, a dress, and slippers for myself and a shirt for my man which is almost finished...
+At the time I’m writing to you: I’m busy with a coat, a dress, and slippers for myself and a shirt for my man that’s almost finished...

-Well on my wishing list, there are still so many projects like a French Poetry moon dress, a Maison Fauve Sierra dress, a second pair of jeans for my man, a home patterned dress, a jacket, a Maison Victor pleated pants... it’s endless for me...
+Well, on my wish list, there are still so many projects like a French Poetry moon dress, a Maison Fauve Sierra dress, a second pair of jeans for my man, a home-patterned dress, a jacket, a Maison Victor pleated pants... it’s endless for me...

-So this one, I am happy because yes, this year my stock has not grown anymore and it is a real victory!
+Now this one, I’m happy about because yes, this year my stock didn’t grow anymore and that’s a real victory!

-I still have a substantial personal stock, it's true ;-) but now it is controlled.
-I have 3 large drawers filled with coupons of fabrics sorted by size and type of fabric.
+I still have a substantial personal stock, it’s true ;-) but now it’s under control.
+I have 3 large drawers filled with coupons of fabrics sorted by size and fabric type.

 The first drawer contains coupons from 1m to 1.5m in cotton or viscose: "woven fabrics" that I use for tops, skirts, sleeveless short dresses, or pants.
 It also contains some large scraps allowing fabric combinations to make a piece or pretty original facings.